SchwarzIT/onyx/.changeset/dry-forks-sneeze.md

 - correctly manage value if no `modelValue` is not set explicitly
 - remove property `orientation`
 - renamed, updated and removed some CSS classes and variables
+- fix: do not adjust track length to next step when `discrete` is disabled